google/fonts/ProjectChecklist.md

 - [ ] BRIEF.md

-A design brief that describes the intentions and goals of the project at its beginning.
+A design brief that describes the intentions and goals of the project.
-This should be added at the start of a project, but may not be included in existing projects.
+Ideally this will be be added at the start of a project, defining the milestones that will be completed.
+Typically it will be based on a proposal document made by the designer for financial support.

 - [ ] Actual source files